dsc-courses/dsc106-2025-wi/projects/project3.md

 ## Team Registration

-For this assignment, you should work in teams of 2-3 students.
+For this assignment, you should work in teams of **3-4 students**.
 You might want to find project partners that you will continue to work with for the final project.

 As soon as you have formed a team and chosen a dataset, submit the [team registration form][link5].
 Your form must include **the names, UCSD email addresses, and PIDs** of each team member, along with a **concise title for your interactive visualization**.
 The visualization title need not be exact, **just a rough title should be a good start**.
 If you are looking for project partners, please post to Ed to find classmates with similar interests! **You should submit your team registration by Mon 02/10, 11:55 pm.** Please ensure that the team has been finalized before filling the form, and that the details are correct.